emacsmirror/bible-gateway/README.md

 #### Usage for playing the audio of a chapter with EMMS

-Not available anymore due to Copyright
+Not available anymore due to Copyright.

 ------